dravetech/secrets-workshop/src/content/home/07_hcv.md

 {{<box class="bs-callout">}}
 secure, store and tightly control access to tokens, passwords, certificates, encryption keys [...] using a UI, CLI, or HTTP API.
 {{</box>}}

-Service can be interacted with using the CLI, a WEB UI and an API.

 ---